Certificate of Competence (COC) for Key Quarry and Mine Personnel

 In order to gain this COC certificate you will need to be able to demonstrate some or all the skills in the following areas:

-Unit 28983: Carry out the risk management process at an extractive site.
-This standard comprises this cover sheet and Australian unit of competency RIIRIS402D.
+NZQA 28983: Carry out the risk management process at an extractive site.
+This unit standard comprises this cover sheet and Australian unit of competency RIIRIS402D.
 People credited with this standard are able to:

-- Plan and prepare for implementing the risk management process
+- Planning and preparing for implementing the risk management process

-- Identify potential actions, decide on action, and implement or facilitate action
+- Identifying potential actions, decide on action, and implement or facilitate action

-- Review the implementation of action, audit the risk management process, and complete records and reports
+- Reviewing the implementation of action, audit the risk management process, and completing records and reports

-Unit 16686: Conduct an incident investigation at an extractive site.
+NZQA 16686: Conducting an incident investigation at an extractive site.
 People credited with this unit standard are able to: explain the concepts of multiple causation and root-cause analysis; and conduct an incident investigation at an extractive site.

-- Demonstrate knowledge of concepts and principles related to Human
+- Demonstrating knowledge of concepts and principles related to Human Factors

-- Recommend controls that will reduce the likelihood of error-producing conditions resulting from Human Factors in the underlying workplace practice
+- Recommending controls that will reduce the likelihood of error-producing conditions resulting from Human Factors in the underlying workplace practice

-Unit 17279: Demonstrate knowledge of the Coordinated Incident Management System (CIMS).
+NZQA 17279: Demonstrating knowledge of the Coordinated Incident Management System (CIMS).
 This unit standard is for people whose role requires a basic understanding of the CIMS framework.
 People credited with this unit standard are able to demonstrate knowledge of: roles and principles in CIMS; functions, structure, and terms used in the CIMS framework.

-Unit 22445: Describe the roles and functions of a CIMS Incident Management Team (IMT) at an incident.
+NZQA 22445: Describing the roles and functions of a CIMS Incident Management Team (IMT) at an incident.
 People credited with this unit standard are able to describe:

 - The interrelated functions of the coordinated incident management system (CIMS) model